JonnyDavison/MoreThanFed/README.md

     - Responisveness testing

 ## Testing
-Testing throughout the development process ensureed the fuctionality and flow gave both good UX and UI.
-Further testing lead to format changes for the images to reduce their size, further increasing the loading speeds and better UX.
+Testing throughout the development process ensured the functionality and flow gave both good UX and UI.
+Further testing led to format changes for the images to reduce their size, further increasing the loading speeds and better UX.

-As devoplment moved to responsiveness, there was increases to the break point px and a furhter break point added to imporve results.
+As development moved to responsiveness, there were increases to the breakpoint px, and a further break point was added to improve results.

 - Broweser tests on Chrome, Firefox and Safari
-    - Note that old verison of safari do not support .webp image format
+    - Note that older versions of safari do not support .webp image format
-- Responsiveness tests Chrome dev tools
+- Responsiveness tests, Chrome dev tools
     - Tests reulted in additional breakpoints
 -  Accessibilty
     - All components meet accessibity expectations, contrast and readability
 - Internal Links
-    - Flow and assit the navigation of the site
+    - Flow and assist the navigation of the site
 - External Links
-    - To further reasorces, including social media, open in seperate tab to assist UX navigation
+    - To further resources, including social media, open in separate tab to assist UX navigation
 - Newsletter & Sign Up forms
-    - Function as expected, both contain required feilds including email address
+    - Function as expected; both contain required fields including email address
-    - Note that the forms share to a CI form dump as the site is built for educationl purposes only
+    - Note that the forms share to a CI form dump as the site is built for educational purposes only

 ## Light house report